Sign In / Sign Out

 - Map and Locations

 The MSD with a concentration in visual communication design is a degree program meant for individuals interested in advanced studies in visual language, history, theory, criticism and methodology, design processes and technology.
-The student develops an understanding of contemporary graphic design issues through specialized research and design skills curriculum.
-It also prepares the graduate student for a career in graphic design education.
+Through a specialized research and design skills curriculum, the student develops an understanding of contemporary graphic design issues.
+This program also prepares the graduate student for a career in graphic design education.

 Design (Visual Communication Design), MSD